 However, the announcement also underlined the fact that the testnet funds would not hold any real value as it is still in its testing mode, and are valid for only testing purposes.

-The post made by the developers on behalf of ZenGo explains, “If you would like to experiment with Libra, you can turn on Libra testnet from the Account tab in the wallet.
+The developer’s post on behalf of ZenGo explains, “If you would like to experiment with Libra, you can turn on Libra testnet from the Account tab in the wallet.
 Once you turn on the feature, make sure your wallet is backed up, and we’ll send you your first Libra.
 Facebook is developing its own wallet Calibra, but it’s not publicly available yet.
 When it does become available, it will be a custodial wallet, meaning that Facebook will have full control over the funds stored in it.
 But that will not be the only option.
 That’s why we’re offering Libra in ZenGo a non-custodial that people will have the option to choose.”

-The ZenGo team could not emphasize it enough that the currency exchange is in its experimental stage; hence the mode in the app would frequently undergo many resets for maintenance, and upgrades, and during this reset time, “all the data on the network gets reset along with all transaction history and balances.”
+The ZenGo team could not emphasize it enough that the currency exchange is in its experimental stage; hence the mode in the app would frequently undergo many resets for maintenance and upgrades, and during this reset time, “all the data on the network gets reset along with all transaction history and balances.”
 Presently, ZenGo is available on iOS only.